pyk595/tp/docs/DeveloperGuide.md

     1. Prerequisites: At least one contact with a reminder  on 01 Jan 2023 in the contact list.

     1. Test case: `reminders rd/2023-01-01`<br>
-       Expected: Show the reminders tagged to 01 Jan 2023 in the status message.
+       Expected: Show the reminders tagged to 01 Jan 2023 in the result display message.

     1. Test case: `reminders rd/`<br>
-       Expected: Show the reminders tagged to the current date in the status message.
+       Expected: Show the reminders tagged to the current date in the result display message.

     1. Test case: no reminders<br>
        Prerequisite: No reminders occurring on a specified date `x`.<br>
        Command: `reminders rd/x`<br>
-       Expected: Show no reminders in the status message.
+       Expected: Show no reminders in the result display message.

     1. Test case: `reminders`<br>
-       Expected: Error details shown in the status message.
-Status bar remains the same.
+       Expected: Error details shown in the result display message.
+Command box remains the same.

 #### Deleting a reminder